AveryVine/averyvineWebsite/public/_blog/_posts/2019-08-20-da-nang-and-hoi-an-vietnam.md

 After another wander through the market, I check in on my shirt’s progress at 7pm.
 It was fitted to sit far too loosely on me, so they promised to readjust within the hour.
 So I filled my time by listening to a podcast in the market, and finally picked up the well-fitted shirt around 8pm.
 Success!

 The next morning, I woke up nice and early to catch a flight to my final destination in Vietnam: Saigon.
-Or, as it’s known these days, Ho Chi Minh City! (coming soon)
+Or, as it’s known these days, [Ho Chi Minh City!]({{ site.baseurl }}{% post_url 2019-08-22-ho-chi-minh-city-vietnam %})

 > Want more?
 Check out an overview of my Vietnam trip [here!]({{ site.baseurl }}{% post_url 2019-08-15-vietnam-timeless-charm %})